 Professional Corporate Narration Voice Over by Dean T. Moody

 Corporate Videos have become a major method of presenting a company’s product or service to their employees, to other businesses, and to the general public–and nothing has amplified the need for well-produced videos like the advent of the Internet.
+A terrific article about the benefits of video for one’s business can be found here.
 When companies or corporations require a voiceover for a video, however, they very often turn to Bob in Accounting to do it for them.
 The trouble is—Bob is a heck of a great accountant, but doesn’t really know anything about voiceover!
 He thinks it’s all just talking into a microphone.
 There is so much more to it!
 For instance:

 - Mic techniques: Does Bob know he has to be careful to avoid plosives and sibilance?
 Does he know about keeping the proper distance from the mic, or the right angle to optimize the voice?